wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-csv-data-to-bufr.en.md

     e.g. ``,"",``.

 !!! hint "Missing data"
-    It is recognised that data may be missing for a variety of reasons, whether due to sensor failure or the parameter not being observed.
+    It is recognized that data may be missing for a variety of reasons, whether due to sensor failure or the parameter not being observed.
 In these cases missing data can be encoded as per the above answer, the other data in the report remain valid.